aws-amplify/amplify-js/docs/media/quick_start.md

 $ amplify configure
 ```

 If prompted for credentials, follow the steps provided by the CLI.
-For more information, see [Provide IAM credentials to Amplify CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-credentials.html){:target="_blank"}.

 Amplify CLI uses `yarn` package manager to install dependencies.
 You can install `yarn` with npm: